-Also, females are required to carry a scarf to cover their head while visiting the mosques.
+Also, females are required to carry a scarf to cover their heads while visiting the mosques.

 |Leave Shoes Outside

-Turkish people love inviting strangers to their house.
+Turkish people love inviting strangers to their houses.
 Remember that if you happen to be their guest, always keep your shoes outside.